dionbosschieter/storagejs/README.md

 # storagejs
-either uses localStorage or cookies if localStorage is not available
+Either uses localStorage or browser cookies if localStorage is not available

+See the code